cyrilbz/arabido-J/README.md

 segmentation_analyze_pots.ijm : imageJ macro for plant segmentation and pot by pot analysis.
 Requires the Ilastik software (https://www.ilastik.org/) and the ilastik & MorpholibJ ImageJ plugins (add update sites: ilastik, IJPB-plugins).

-arabido_analysis.py: Python code to analyse the results of the .csv file.
+arabido_analysis.py: Python code to analyse the results of the .csv file (output from the segmentation macro).
 Requires the Matplotlib and Pandas librairies.

 ![Screenshot](result.png)